-How did your Snow Day plans work?
+How did your Snow Day plans work last year?
 Disaster recovery is something every business owner knows they should take seriously but when the time comes to put your plan into effect how it works in practice is often not what you envisaged.

 Our head office in Exeter was in the middle of one of only two “red warning” areas issued by the Met Office on 1st and 2nd March 2018, the other being as you would expect in the North half of Scotland.
 Our plan in extreme situations is to send our staff home to work, and this is really easy to achieve with our Cobalt Cloud Telephone System.

 Knowing that these two days were going to be unpredictable, we unplugged our desk phones on Wednesday night, drove home and plugged them into our home broadband connections.
 This meant that our staff were able to answer calls from our customers as if they were in the office – our office lines simply moved with our staff!
 By making use of our terminal server, we could also access all of the programs, files and folders from our work computers.
 We could all work just as efficiently as we could in the office.